learn-co-curriculum/phrg-js-basics-logical-operators-readme/README.md

 Reading from left-to-right, the JavaScript engine sees the first `!` and looks to the right to check what we're asking it to invert (`!truthyValue`).
 It then sees the second `!` and looks to the right _again_, this time finding our `truthyValue` variable.
 The engine resolves `truthyValue` to `"This value is truthy."` and then executes the second `!` operator on it. `!truthyValue` returns `false`, so instead of `!!truthyValue` we're now looking at `!false`.
 The remaining `!` operator then executes on `false`, inverting the falsy value and evaluating to `true`.

-Try inverting various values in the browser's JS console to get a feel for the bang operator.
+Try inverting various values in the browser's JS console to get a feel for the NOT operator.
 See what happens when you stack a ton of them: `!!!!!!!!!truthyValue`.

 Onto the next!